What is #GreenArts Day?

 What can you expect from #Green Arts Day?

-- Inspiration and community Member organisations of the Green Arts Initiative will be posting about their work on social media, celebrating their achievements and sharing their plans for the future.
+- Inspiration and community Member organisations of the Green Arts Initiative post about their work on social media, celebrating their achievements and sharing their plans for the future.

 - Announcements and News #GreenArts Day is a great moment to announce new initiatives to achieve even more ambition in creating a better, more sustainable Scotland (and world).
 Tune in to catch announcements from Green Arts Initiative members or others.

-- Questions to prompt your own green arts thinking Over the course of the day, we’ll also be posing key questions that the Green Arts community is working on, challenging the cultural sector and those participating in it to develop the ideas which underpin all our efforts towards a sustainable Scottish cultural sector.
+- Questions to prompt your own green arts thinking Over the course of the day, we pose key questions that the Green Arts community is working on, challenging the cultural sector and those participating in it to develop the ideas which underpin all our efforts towards a sustainable Scottish cultural sector.

 The Green Arts Community is made up of over 220 cultural organisations in Scotland undertaking fantastic work on environmental sustainability.